The Importance of Breathing! Breathe yourself to Health and Happiness

 So ALL these things come to us in our breath.
 That’s why we call it the Life Force Energy.
 So if you want more health in your life, greater ideas, thoughts and intuition, more love and joy, heightened awareness, consciousness and connection as well as more happiness then breathe slowly, deeply and mindfully more often in any way you can making a point to improve the quality of the air you breathe as well.
 Through exercise, country walks, yoga, meditation or even just for 5 mins on waking and sleeping.
 It’s easy and you’ll notice the difference.

-One last point I’d like to make that I also learned through Yoga.
-As I already mentioned, Pranayama means Breathing/Life Force Energy Techniques and there are a number of different techniques to be studied but I just want to mention the most common one – Ujjayi breathing.
+Pranayama is the name given to the Breathing Exercises in Yoga and there are a number of different techniques to be studied.
+However, I just want to mention the most common one – Ujjayi breathing.
 To adopt the technique correctly you should inhale and exhale more deeply than usual through your nose.
 On the exhale you should constrict the muscles in the back of your throat which will make a slightly raspy sound.

 In my opinion, it is not only the sound that is important here but how deep down in the belly you take your breath.
 In today’s world when we take in a full lung breath, we tend to subconsciously restrict the flow of the life force energy coming in so we can push our chests out and hold our stomachs in.
 Take a full lung breath now as you read this and see what you subconsciously do.
 If your chest has risen and your abdomen has contracted then you, too are restricting the life force energy coming into your body.
 Maybe we are subconsciously avoiding our bellies from hanging out!!
 Let the belly hang free I say – it’s so much healthier that way!